 Arrests for Rape: Wisconsin Department to Justice.
 (2019).
 Uniform Crime Reporting (UCR) arrest data.
 Retrieved from https://www.doj.state.wi.us/dles/bjia/ucr-arrest-data

 *Statistics for 2017 are not strictly comparable to earlier years.
 In 2013-2016, the number of rapes and the rate were for females only, while in 2017 the number and rate were for both males and females.

-Underestimations occur within the rape offenses (UCR) data due to the hierarchy rule; thus, only the most severe offense in an incident is reported.
-The sex offenses (NIBRS) data does not adhere to the hierarchy rule: Kenosha County consistently reported higher sex offenses per 100,000 persons; however, trends of reported sex offenses from Wisconsin and Racine County nearly coexist.
+Underestimations occur within the rape offenses Uniform Crime Reporting (UCR) data due to the hierarchy rule; thus, only the most severe offense in an incident is reported.
+The sex offenses National Incident-Based Reporting System (NIBRS) data does not adhere to the hierarchy rule: Kenosha County consistently reported higher sex offenses per 100,000 persons; however, the data for Racine County and Wisconsin are more closely aligned.

 *Includes sodomy/oral sex and sexual assault w/object, and excludes fondling, incest, and statutory rape so that comparisons can be made to the UCR offenses while acknowledging that hierarchy rule.
 For instance, there are 15 sex offenses accounted for by NIBRS in 2017 that are not accounted in the UCR rape offenses, suggesting 15 incidences of a person being a victim of a combination of rape/sodomy/oral sex/sexual with an object, which the UCR counts as one collective incident.

 From 2013 to 2016, Kenosha County consistently had the highest rape offenses per 100,000 persons with females as the victims, followed by Wisconsin, and Racine County.
 In 2017, rape offenses with females as the victims became more pronounced for Racine County, followed by Kenosha County, and Wisconsin.